 Jalapeno Cheddar Cornbread

 Why stick with regular cornbread, when you can make something like this jalapeno cheddar cornbread?
-The recipe is more savory than most, making it especially good as an ingredient for stuffing or a side for a recipe like chili.
+The recipe is more savory than most, making it especially good as an ingredient for stuffing or a side for a recipe like chili or jambalaya.

 The combination of ingredients means that the cornbread looks stunning too.